IDAES/idaes-pse/docs_rst/developer/devsw.rst

 4. Collaborate
 ^^^^^^^^^^^^^^
-The collaboration phase of our journey is mostly about communicating what you did to the other developers.
+The collaboration phase of our journey, shown in Figure 7, is mostly about communicating what you did to the other developers.
 Through the Github "review" mechanism, people will be able to suggest changes and improvements.
 You can make changes to the code (other people can also make changes, see :ref:`sw-share-forks`), and then push those